A series of considerations are made about the influence of sample size on the precision and probability of error of the study.

 Formulas to come up with the sample size depend on the statistical we are measuring and on the fact of whether we are estimating a population (a mean, for example) or we want to do a hypothesis testing between two variables or samples (to compare to samples, two proportions, etc.).
-In any case, most statistical programs are capable to calculate it quickly and without flinching.
+In any case, most statistical programs and Internet calculators are capable to calculate it quickly and without flinching.
 We just have to set the values of three parameters: the type 1 error, the study power and the minimum clinically relevant difference.

-Type 1 error is the probability of rejecting the null hypothesis being true, so concluding that there’s a difference that is, indeed, not real.
+Type I error is the probability of rejecting the null hypothesis being true, so concluding that there’s a difference that is, indeed, not real.
 It is generally accepted that this probability, which is called alpha, must be less than 5% ant it is the level of statistical significance usually employed in hypothesis testing.

-Type 2 error is the probability of concluding that there’s no difference when in fact there is (and not to reject the null hypothesis).
+Type II error is the probability of concluding that there’s no difference when in fact there is (and not to reject the null hypothesis).
 This value is known as beta and a minimum of 80% is generally accepted as an appropriate level.
 Its complementary value (1-beta, or 100-beta if we like more percentages values) is what we call the power of the study.

 Finally, the minimal clinically relevant difference is that that the study is able to detect, given that it actually exists.
 This value is set by the researcher according to the clinical context and has nothing to do with the statistical significance of the study.